Armenian national awakening: Armenian Renaissance

-Early national sentiments arose from Armenian monks belonging to the Mekhitarist Order and the socio-political movements, including the French Revolution and the Russian nihilist movement.
+Early national sentiments arose from Armenian monks belonging to the Mekhitarist Order and the sociopolitical movements, including the French Revolution and the Russian nihilist movement.

 The 18th century generated new schools and libraries and a chance to study in the universities of Western Europe for well-connected Christians of the Ottoman Empire.

-In addition, Protestant missionaries soon became involved evangelizing among the Apostolic Armenians.
-From the first day when Rev. William Goodell settled in Constantinople in 1831 to the end of World War I, the missionaries made considerable contributions to the education of Armenians.
+In addition, Protestant missionaries soon became involved in evangelizing among the Apostolic Armenians.
+From the first day when Rev. William Goodell settled in Constantinople in 1831 to the end of World War I, missionaries made considerable contributions to the education of Armenians.
 They not only stressed elementary education, but also established colleges and other institutions of learning.
 The notable institutions included Central College of Antep, Euphrates College of Harpout, Anatolia College at Marsovan, Central Girls' College at Marash, and St. Paul's Institute at Tarsus.
-There were also colleges, such as International College at Smyrna; American College for Girls, Syrian Protestant College at Beirut and Robert College, in which institutions many Armenian students received their education.
-Here they came into contact with the radical ideas of the Age of Enlightenment and the French Revolution.
-Educated and influential members of the large diaspora tried to transmit these ideas back to their own, with the double aim of raising their educational level and simultaneously strengthening their national identity.
-The European intellectual currents such as ideas of French Revolution were transmitted through the 23,000 Armenian students within 127 Protestant congregations with 13,000 communicants, and 400 schools.
+There were also colleges, such as International College at Smyrna, American College for Girls, Syrian Protestant College at Beirut, and Robert College, in which institutions many Armenian students received their education.
+Here, they came into contact with the radical ideas of the Age of Enlightenment and the French Revolution.

+Educated and influential members of the large diaspora tried to transmit these ideas back to their own communities, with the aim of raising their educational level while simultaneously strengthening their national identity.
+The European intellectual currents, such as ideas of French Revolution, were transmitted through the 23,000 Armenian students within 127 Protestant congregations, with 13,000 communicants, and 400 schools.

-Mekhitarist Order had exclusive devotion to all persons and things Armenian.
-Mekhitar, was born at Sebastia in 1676.
-He entered a monastery but was concerned about the level of culture and education in Armenia at that period and sought to do something about it.
+The Mekhitarist Order had exclusive devotion to all persons and things Armenian.
+Mekhitar was born at Sebastia in 1676.
+He entered a monastery, but was concerned about the level of culture and education in Armenia at that period and sought to do something about it.
 Contacts with Western missionaries led him to become interested in translating material from the West into Armenian and setting up an order to facilitate education.
-Amongst their countrymen the influence of the Mekhitarist Order not only connected Armenians closer to God, but also facilitated an early sense of national ambition.
+Amongst their countrymen, the influence of the Mekhitarist Order not only connected Armenians closer to God, but also facilitated an early sense of national ambition.